Spider-Plant Man: Plot

 Peter Piper, a photographer, visits a laboratory where scientists have created a carnivorous spider plant.
-After being bitten by one of these creatures, Piper gains plant-like powers.
-He uses his newfound abilities to save his old schoolmate Jane-Mary from a mugging, and she falls in love with him.
+After being bitten by one of these creatures, Piper develops plant-like powers.
+He uses his newfound abilities to rescue his former schoolmate Jane-Mary from a mugging, leading her to fall in love with him.
 Taking on the mantle of Spider-Plant Man, Piper embarks on a series of heroic feats throughout London, including retrieving demo tapes for Peter Andre.

 One night, Spider-Plant Man encounters Batman, who has been overshadowed by Spider-Plant Man's popularity.
-Batman reveals that he has abducted Jane-Mary and threatens to kill her unless Spider-Plant Man renounces his status as a superhero.
-Spider-Plant Man deduces that Jane-Mary is trapped atop Tower Bridge and rushes to save her.
-Batman pursues him, and they engage in a fierce confrontation.
+Batman reveals that he has abducted Jane-Mary and threatens to kill her unless Spider-Plant Man renounces his superhero status.
+Spider-Plant Man deduces that Jane-Mary is trapped atop Tower Bridge and rushes to save her after recovering from a punch from Batman.
+Batman pursues him across public transport after the Renault Clio dubbed "The Bat-Clio" refuses to start, and they engage in a fierce battle that costs half of the budget for the entire film.

 Batman's sidekick Robin arrives and nearly kills Spider-Plant Man.
-After Spider-Plant Man negotiates with Robin for a 25% cut on all pajama sales and the launch of his own cereal brand, Robin switches allegiances and defeats Batman.
+After Spider-Plant Man offers Robin a 25% cut on all licensed pajama sales as well as his own cereal brand with real little marshmallowy bits, Robin switches allegiances and defeats Batman.
 Spider-Plant Man proposes to Jane-Mary and tells her to choose between his superhero identity and his true self.
 The film ends with Jane-Mary on a beach with Piper in his Spider-Plant Man suit, implying that she chose the former.